The ultimate Kenya safari

 Roger Tory Peterson

-The lake is especially famous for the 1.5 million-strong population of Lesser Flamingo that gather on its shores to filter the brackish water through their beaks and thus extract the blue-green algae, Spirulina platensis, which proliferates in this unique alkaline aquatic environment.
-Greater Flamingo also visit the lake, in smaller numbers than their shorter relatives, feeding usually on the lake bottom, up-ended like ducks or stalking in the shallows with heads submerged.
-For a variety of reasons neither species breed here, though both regularly make nests and indulge in courtship displays.
+The lake is especially famous for the 1.5 million-strong population of Lesser Flamingo that up until 2012 gathered on its shores to filter the brackish water through their beaks and thus extract the blue-green algae, Spirulina platensis, which proliferates in this unique alkaline aquatic environment.
+Greater Flamingo also visited the lake, in smaller numbers than their shorter relatives, feeding usually on the lake bottom, up-ended like ducks or stalking in the shallows with heads submerged.
+For a variety of reasons neither species bred here, though both regularly made nests and indulged in courtship displays.

 On the safari trail